lemaslab/rump/README.md

 * *Student t-test*: Test if there is a significant statistical difference of certain peak intensities between the two groups of samples.
 * *Venn diagram*: Report the number of peaks that are significantly enriched in one of the groups, and the number of peaks that have no significant difference between two groups.
 * *Principal component analysis*: Dimensional reduction using the peak intensities of the two group samples, and visualize the difference.
-* *hierarchical clustering*: Cluster all samples and plot a heatmap to show the difference between samples and peaks.
+* *Hierarchical clustering*: Cluster all samples and plot a heatmap to show the difference between samples and peaks.
-* *bar plot*: plot the metabolites with top-10 and bottom-10 fold-change for the comparison between two groups. (note: the figure will display abnormally if there is an infinite fold change value)
+* *Bar plot*: plot the metabolites with top-10 and bottom-10 fold-change for the comparison between two groups. (note: the figure will display abnormally if there is an infinite fold change value)

 ### Process your own data